 North Cascades National Park is a beautiful and rugged park with far less crowds than most.
 In fact, it is consistently one of the least visited national parks!
 Don’t miss out on this unique and beautiful place due to its obscurity.
 This North Cascades National Park day trip itinerary will help you make the most of a short visit.
-I do need to say that this trip really requires more than one day to really enjoy and experience it!
+I do need to say that this trip really requires more than one day to really enjoy and experience it.
+This is EVEN BETTER as a weekend trip but if you only have a day you can still do it.

 Be ready for chilly and wet weather all year, even if it’s sunny and warm in the Puget Sound lowlands…it’s called Rainy Pass for a reason!
-On the east side, in places like Winthrop and Chelan, it can be much hotter in summer and colder in winter than around Puget Sound, so be prepared for all weather.
+On the east side, in places like Winthrop and Chelan, it can be much hotter in summer and colder in winter than around Puget Sound, so be prepared for all weather on your North Cascades National Park Day trip.

-You can do a day trip from Seattle, though keep in mind that you’ll be looking at a good 8 hours of driving, so you might want to consider an overnight trip with camping in the park or in a hotel or vacation rental in Mt Vernon (west side) or Mazama, Twisp or Winthrop (east side).
+It’s far and in my opinion a little too far for the ideal day trip, but it’s so gorgeous that if you just have one day you should still do it!
+Plan on at least 8 hours of driving round trip so plan for a long day.
+If you want to make an overnight trip out of it, you can try camping in the park or in a hotel or vacation rental in Mt Vernon (west side) or Mazama, Twisp or Winthrop (east side).

 Starting from the west side, you’ll be passing through farmland of the Skagit valley and along the Skagit river into the foothills.
 Keep your eyes out for bald eagles in this area!
 Next, you’ll reach the community of Marblemount (approximately an hour’s drive from Mt Vernon), which has the wilderness information center (for backcountry permits), which sells books and maps and has lots of information.